-[WARNING: The following story contains spoilers from the season finale of NBC's Hannibal.
+[WARNING: The following story contains spoilers from Friday's episode of Hannibal.
 Read at your own risk.]

 "I'd like to resume my therapy."